cscannell-inacloud/Microsoft-Teams-Docs/teams/earlypreview/sideload.md

 If you see a 'Bots' tab at the top of the page, you should use the following process - regardless of whether you are building a bot or a tab.

+> **Note** - any existing side-loaded tabs will have disappeared as result of this roll out, so you'll need to side-load them again, using these steps.

 1. Create an updated manifest according to these [updated instructions](manifest.md).  **Note that you now need a manifest to side-load a bot as well as for a tab.**

 2. Click on "Sideload a bot or tab" on the lower right.